cdcepi/web_tracker/README.md

 #### Steps to replicate
 (...)

-#### Copy of failed submission
+#### Attachments and/or screenshots
-Attach a copy of the CSV that resulted in a failed submission
+Attach a copy of the CSV that resulted in a failed submission if relevant.
+Screenshots are also helpful in better understanding the issue you are having.

 #### General Questions
 1. How consistent does it happen?